fp-cli/entity-command/README.md

 		A string used to set the user's role.

 	--<field>=<value>
 		One or more fields to update.
-For accepted fields, see wp_update_user().
+For accepted fields, see fp_update_user().

 	[--skip-email]
 		Don't send an email notification to the user.